Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 Your doctor would prescribe the right treatment, your UTI would clear up, and you’d never have to think about it again.
 No more recurrent UTIs.

-If you’ve read our testing section, you already know this is not the reality for many females.
-If you’re reading this site, we’re guessing there’s a good chance you also have personal experience that is quite contrary to that ideal scenario.
+If you’re reading this site, we’re guessing there’s a good chance you have personal experience that is quite contrary to that ideal scenario.

 So what happens when you get tested and the test results come back negative for a UTI?